 It Saves Time & Money

 Programmers with extensive knowledge are in short supply.
-If you’re having trouble filling open positions for developers, maybe look for someone who has the very minimum of abilities and trains them up.
+If you’re having trouble hiring angular developer, maybe look for someone who has the very minimum of abilities and trains them up.
 Developers of the highest caliber may still gain new skills by switching roles.
 If you hire a Junior, you’ll be able to mold his skills and familiarize him with the methods and equipment you utilize.

 Such a Novice will eventually learn the ropes of a certain project and become competent in key areas.
 It all varies depending on the urgency of the requirement and the availability of the appropriate personnel.
 Finding the ideal employee might be time-consuming, but bringing someone with less expertise and teaching them basic technology can save a lot of time.